thanapat722/NightmareHalloween-Game/README.md

 Inspired by Plant VS Zombies.

 ## How to Install
-Download or clone this repo using.
+Download zip or clone this repo using.
 ```bash
 git clone https://github.com/thanapat722/NightmareHalloween-Game.git
 ```